 Similarly, I always aimed at winning a national competition.
-Even though, I have not been able to win one yet, I did win an inter-school quiz which might be a really small achievement as compared to winning something at national level but it has kept me motivated.
+Even though I have not been able to win one yet, I did win an inter-school quiz which might be a really small achievement as compared to winning something at the national level but it has kept me motivated.

 All of this just because I did think about the future.

 Living in the moment is what we need to do.
 However, past and future do have their importance and can’t be ignored.